Thej-Venkat-P/Titanic-Survival-Prediction/README.md

 ## License

-This project uses the following license: `MIT`.
+This project uses the following license: `MIT License`.